The Benefits of DOOH Signage

 Digital on the Move

 With traditional methods of in-home advertising falling out of favour, it is a natural progression to move into targeting consumers outside of their homes instead.
 People spend an average of 7 hours a day outside and on the move, and 82% of shoppers have said they have impulse purchased the same day as being exposed to DOOH, with a huge 92% even saying they did so within thirty minutes.
-Stats such as these clearly demonstrate how a specially crafted and strategically placed digital campaign can have a massive impact, and a significant return of interest.
+Stats such as these clearly demonstrate how a specially crafted and strategically placed digital campaign can have a massive impact and a significant return of interest.
 This is simply because rich, layered and dynamic content is so much more attractive to consumers than a static poster that simply fades into the background of general urban life.
-Listed below are some truly fantastic examples of how DOOH has been used to create memorable campaigns, and to recapture an audience that is actively trying to evade an advertiser’s net:
+Listed below are some truly fantastic examples of how DOOH has been used to create memorable campaigns and to recapture an audience that is actively trying to evade an advertiser’s net:

 Battersea Dogs and Cats Home

 Using truly innovative technology, Battersea Dogs and Cats Home launched their “Looking For You” campaign in Westfield Stratford shopping centre last year.
 As shoppers entered the building, they were handed a leaflet that contained RFID tags.
 The tags then communicated with digital screens around the shopping centre, and a digital dog was generated that walked with the shoppers as they moved around, asking them to adopt him from the Home*.
 He could also perform tricks and be interacted with through touch.
-Of the campaign, Claire Fisherman, Marketing Manager for Battersea said: “For this campaign, interaction was essential.
-The beauty of the dog-and-owner relationship is the interaction; and the campaign captured it in an innovative way.”
+Of the campaign, Claire Fisherman, Marketing Manager for Battersea said: “For this campaign, the interaction was essential.
+The beauty of the dog-and-owner relationship is the interaction, and the campaign captured it in an innovative way.”

 In a bid to transform a real-time event into a shoppable piece of content, Topshop teamed up with Twitter during London Fashion Week to analyse data and identify trending topics fresh off the catwalk.
 As the trends were unveiled, Topshop displayed them almost immediately on digital screens across the UK, all of which had been chosen for being within a ten-minute radius of a Topshop store.
 The retailer encouraged customers to tweet about their favourite trend to receive a curated collection of related looks and products, all of which were available for purchase immediately across all channels.
 The campaign, which lasted for three days, lead to a 75% increase in sales for the #modernisation collection, 72% for #embroidery and 42% for #paisley.
 Sheena Sauvire, the Global Marketing and Communications Director at Topshop said: “With technology and the sense of immediacy that everybody has now, it is really shifting customer’s behaviour and influencing what they want, and when they want it.”
 She also said that due to the success of this campaign, the retailer is examining how it can be applied to other events and occasions in the future.